interserver/mailbaby-api-samples/openapi-client/go/docs/DefaultApi.md

 )

 func main() {
-    to := "to_example" // string | The Contact whom is the primary recipient of this email. (optional) from := "from_example" // string | The contact whom is the this email is from. (optional) subject := "subject_example" // string | The subject or title of the email (optional) body := "body_example" // string | The main email contents. (optional)
+    to := "to_example" // string | The Contact whom is the primary recipient of this email. from := "from_example" // string | The contact whom is the this email is from. subject := "subject_example" // string | The subject or title of the email body := "body_example" // string | The main email contents.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)